Play Live Radio

 They also found getting a battery to the proper temperature takes a lot of energy as does getting the inside of the bus warm.
 Cold weather also impacts brakes.

 Solutions include putting buses inside when not in use and during charging.
-New York wants an all electric school bus fleet by 2035.
+It could have implications for New York's plans to transition to all electric school bus fleet by 2035.

 Bob Beck, a veteran media professional, currently serves as a part-time editor/host at WAER Public Radio and an adjunct professor at Syracuse University.
 Beck retired as News Director at Wyoming Public Radio in 2022 after 34 years.
 During his time, Beck won 5 regional Edward R. Murrow awards and 5 Public Media Journalists Association awards for reporting.
 He also won 11 PMJA awards for the news and public affairs program Open Spaces.
 He was awarded the Wyoming School Bell award for education reporting and was part of two Emmy Award winning television productions.
 You can find him on X under the name @butterbob.